 Rainfall has been critical to South Florida's history, feeding its natural wetlands and refreshing surface-water and groundwater reservoirs.
 Its water management issues differ from those of most other areas in the country.
 Where most areas are concerned with protecting "scarce" water resources, South Florida's challenge is managing an overabundance of surface water.
 In order to drain and manage the excess water, hundreds of miles of canals, dikes, and levees have been built.
 Water management policies have created agricultural, tourism, and real estate industries whose success has fueled the state's population growth and taxed the seemingly abundant water supply.
-To consider sustainable population growth, environmental protection, and an adequate, safe water supply, water management, water resource and infrastructure decisions should include review of data that reflects projected future conditions such as higher volume rainfall events, increased SLR, and salinity issues related to water supply sources located in proximity to the coast.
+Now choices must be made between further population growth, environmental protection, and an adequate, safe water supply.

 The area's high hydrologic variation, low physical relief, and limited storage and conveyance capacities, make water management challenging.
 A delicate balance must be struck, dealing with extremes: flooding versus drought and open land versus crowded urban areas.
 Actions range from enforcing water restrictions during dry periods to precautionary or emergency flood management during wet periods and storm events.
-With annual rainfall averaging over 60 inches

-(but varying widely), more than 50% occurring in four (4) months (June to September), and with the rainy season necessitating the movement of water away from populated areas for flood control, and the storage of excess water necessary to meet population needs and demands during dry periods, water management is a complex challenge.
+With annual rainfall averaging over 60 inches (but varying widely), and more than 50% occurring in four (4) months (June to September) and with the rainy season necessitating the movement of water away from populated areas for flood control and the storage of excess water necessary to meet population needs and demands during dry periods, water management is a complex challenge.